php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader-mini.md

     6. Fully qualified class names MUST NOT differ only in case.

-    7. All class names MUST be referred to in a case-sensitive fashion.
+    7. All class names MUST be referenced in a case-sensitive fashion.

 3. When loading a file that corresponds to a fully qualified class name ...